-In Turkey, there is no sector or activity that is entirely exempt from the Competition Law apart from limited exceptions granted to certain transactions in the field of merger control.
+In Turkey, no sector or activity is entirely exempt from the Competition Law apart from limited exceptions granted to certain transactions in the field of merger control.

-The prohibition on restrictive agreements and practices is not applicable to agreements that benefit from a block exemption or an individual exemption (or both) issued by the Board.
+The prohibition on restrictive agreements and practices does not apply to agreements that benefit from a block exemption or an individual exemption (or both) issued by the Board.
 The applicable exemption rules are parallel to those applicable in the EU.
-That said, given that cartels fail to fulfil the conditions for exemption under Article 5(3) and relevant block exemption regulations, this type of conduct does not benefit from an exemption from the prohibition of Article 4.
+That said, given that cartels fail to fulfil the conditions for exemption under Article 5(1) of the Competition Law and relevant block exemption regulations, this type of conduct does not benefit from an exemption from the prohibition of Article 4.